Party or not? Golden Globes proves test for Hollywood sex scandal

-LOS ANGELES (Reuters) - The red carpet is rolling out, the champagne is on ice and the statuettes are about to be handed over.
+LOS ANGELES, Jan 4 (Reuters) - The red carpet is rolling out, the champagne is on ice and the statuettes are about to be handed over.

 But with the cloud of sexual harassment hanging over Hollywood’s annual round of self-congratulations, the Golden Globe ceremony on Sunday marks the first test of how the industry will handle live on the world’s stage a scandal that has rocked show business.

-“This is an issue that is centre stage in Hollywood and is playing out at the award shows,” said Tom O‘Neil, founder of awards website GoldDerby.com.
+“This is an issue that is center stage in Hollywood and is playing out at the award shows,” said Tom O‘Neil, founder of awards website GoldDerby.com.

 Celebrities and filmmakers who were once major players during awards season have been shunned, written out of shows or snubbed in nominations.

-Women are planning to wear black on the Golden Globes red carpet to signal support of sexual harassment victims; a major talent agency has cancelled its annual Golden Globes party to instead fund legal defence for victims; and the Screen Actors Guild Awards later in January will feature all female presenters.
+Women are planning to wear black on the Golden Globes red carpet to signal support of sexual harassment victims; a major talent agency has canceled its annual Golden Globes party to instead fund legal defense for victims; and the Screen Actors Guild Awards later in January will feature all female presenters.

 The mood ahead of the Oscars on March 4 ranges from nervousness to eagerness to take a stand.